Esarhaddon: Appointed Crown-Prince

+Accession

+Around 20 October 681 BCE, the assassination of Sennacherib by princes Arda-Mulissu and Nabu-Sarru-usur led to a six-week long war of succession before Esarhaddon could ascend the throne.

 Although Esarhaddon had been the crown prince of Assyria for three years and the designated heir of King Sennacherib, with the entire empire having taken oaths to support him, it was only with great difficulty that he successfully ascended the Assyrian throne.

-Sennacherib's first choice as successor had been his eldest son, Ashur-nadin-shumi, who he had appointed as the ruler of Babylon in about 700 BC.
-Shortly thereafter, Sennacherib attacked the land of Elam (modern day southern Iran) in order to defeat some Chaldean rebels which had fled there.
-In response to this attack, the Elamites invaded the south of Sennacherib's empire and in 694 successfully captured Ashur-nadin-shumi at the city of Sippar.
-The prince was taken back to Elam and probably executed.